lgibelli/singularity-docs/index.rst

     $ singularity build lolcow.simg docker://godlovedc/lolcow

-Creating - -writable images and - -sandbow directories
+Creating - -writable images and - -sandbox directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 | If you wanted to create a writable ext3 image similar to those used by
-  Singularity version < 2.4, you could do so with the option.
+  Singularity version < 2.4, you could do so with the ``--writable`` option.
 You must
   create writable containers as root.
 | Extending the Singularity Hub example from above: